msbx5420-class/msbx5420-class.github.io/projectonline.md

 ### About ChatGPT

-* ChatGPT or generative AI tools such as GPT3 have been useful for writing reports, but there have been discussions around whether they should be allowed for classrooms.
+* ChatGPT or generative AI tools have been useful for writing reports.
 In this course, you are allowed to use ChatGPT or AI tools for writing reports if they can generate the content you want.
-But the condition is that you need to clearly state that you use ChatGPT or other AI tools in writing the report.
+But please clearly state that you use ChatGPT or other AI tools in writing the report.
 * Note that the use of ChatGPT or AI tools in writing report will NOT affect any grading of your project report, as long as you indicate which tool you use.
 However, it may take adverse effect on your grading if your report is very likely written by AI but you don't state the use of AI in the report.

 ## Project Timeline and Deliverable